tjmahr/dissertation/docs/15-aim1-notebook.md

 As a measure of speech perception, I used scores from a minimal pair discrimination experiment administered during the first year of the study. [citations] The task is essentially an ABX discrimination task:
-A picture of a familar object is shown and labeled (e.g., "car"), another object is shown and labeled ("jar"), and then both images are shown and one of the two is named.
+A picture of a familiar object is shown and labeled (e.g., "car"), another object is shown and labeled ("jar"), and then both images are shown and one of the two is named.
 The child then indicated which word they heard by tapping on the image on a touch-screen.